 - engage in flirtatious and sexualised banter with colleagues?

 - network with your pupils and students on educational matters using Facebook outside of school hours?

 - become active in an extreme political party?”

 The diversity of opinion is fascinating.
 Some students will say ‘Yes, it does matter – I’m seen as a role model’.
 Others will argue that their private life should be kept separate so why should they be accountable for it professionally?

-Read more and get involved in these discussions, go to the top of this page, click on POSTS, and tell me what you think…!
+Read more and get involved in these discussions and tell me what you think…!